edigonzales-dumpster/oereb-web-service/README.md

 * Rename geometry attribute according to XSD name.
 * Service classes need a withImages/withGeometry parameter.
 * how to handle Mehrsprachigkeit?
 Not that we want it but do not write ugly code.
+* take a look at "andere symbole in bbox aber nicht betroffener öreb"